Clock Distribution with Gradient TRIX

+Lenzen, Locher, and Wattehofer.~\cite{lenzen2010tight} achieve optimal local skew with their GCS algorithm and Bund et al.~\cite{bund2019fault} make the algorithm resilient to localized Byzantine faults through heavy node and edge replication.
+However, practical applications demand fault tolerance with minimal network connectivity, which remains an open question.

+This work provides a positive answer for this question for grid-like graphs and a reasonable distribution of faults, motivated by the application of clocking VLSI systems.
+It synthesizes two distinct lines of work, namely \emph{gradient clock synchronization}~\cite{lenzen2010tight} and \emph{fault tolerant clock distribution}~\cite{Dolev2016a,lenzen20trix} which respectively achieve optimal clock skews and low-overhead fault tolerance.
+Doing so requires reconciling seemingly mutually exclusive approaches of the respective works, which constitutes one of the main technical challenges of this paper.
+Additionally, our work is an exercise in theory building.
+We make modelling choices that realistically account for the kind of networks and faults that occur in VLSI circuits, accepting some limitations on the generality of the fault model for strong performance guarantees.
+We carefully discuss these choices, their consequences, and related open questions.

-When clocking hardware, high connectivity networks are not scalable.
-This limits the number of concurrent faults that can be sustained, as tolerating up to $f$ faults requires a node connectivity of $2f+1$.
-In~\cite{bund2019fault}, this bound is matched asymptotically by augmenting an arbitrary network such that the GCS algorithm from~\cite{lenzen2010tight} is simulated in a fault-tolerant way.
-Here, augmentation means to replace each node in the original network by a clique of size $3f+1$ and each edge by a biclique.
+\paragraph*{Replication for Fault Tolerance.} Bund et al.~\cite{bund2019fault} obtain a fault-tolerant variant of the GCS algorithm from~\cite{lenzen2010tight} by replicating nodes and edges.
+They do so by simulating the (non-fault-tolerant) algorithm on the original network, replacing each node by a clique of size $3f+1$ and each edge by a biclique.